-Former Seahawks kicker Janikowski announces retirement, per ESPN report
+Former Seahawks kicker Sebastian Janikowski announces retirement, per ESPN report

 Janikowski was a first-round pick of the Raiders in 2000, taken at No. 17 overall, and was Oakland’s starting kicker through the 2016 season before sitting out in 2017 with a back injury.
 The Raiders decided not to retain Janikowski after the 2017 season.

-Janikowski ranks tied for ninth all-time in made field goals with 436 and is the all-time leader in kicks made of 50 yards or longer with 58.
+Janikowski is tied for ninth all-time in made field goals with 436 and is the all-time leader in kicks made of 50 yards or longer with 58.

 He made 3 of 5 from 50 or beyond last year with the Seahawks, including a 52-yarder as time expired to give the Seahawks a win in a September game at Arizona.
 He hit a 31-yarder as time expired to give the Seahawks a win at Carolina and a 33-yarder as time ran out to win the regular-season finale at home against the Cardinals.